Less Stress for the Holidays 5; Defeating Depression and Taming Tension

 Breathing for Relaxation

-Any time our body feels stressed, we engage the sympathetic nervous system.
+Any time your body feels stressed, you engage the sympathetic nervous system.
 This activates the fight or flight response.
 The body tenses up, expecting to encounter danger.
-In this day and time, we rarely encounter physical dangers, but the mental stressors we encounter daily still cause our body to react in panic.
+In this day and age, you rarely encounter physical dangers, but the mental stressors you encounter daily still cause your body to react in panic.

 The easiest way to counteract the sympathetic nervous system is to breathe.
-As we breathe deeply, exhaling completely, we engage the parasympathetic nervous system.
+As you breathe deeply, exhaling completely, you engage the parasympathetic nervous system.
 This limbic system engages the rest, relax and restore portion of the brain.
 Serotonin is released and the body can relax and heal.

 Throughout the day, as you move into the holiday season, try to remember to pause and breathe.
 Be aware of your breath.
 To practice deep breathing and enjoy the benefits of relaxation, follow these simple steps.